COVID-19: Who's at higher risk of serious symptoms?

 Another inherited blood disorder, called thalassemia, might also make you more likely to have serious COVID-19 symptoms.
 In thalassemia, the body doesn't produce enough hemoglobin and this affects how well the red blood cells can carry oxygen.

 A healthy immune system fights the germs that cause disease.
 But many conditions and treatments can weaken your immune system, including:

 - Cancer treatments

-- Bone marrow or organ transplants
+- Bone marrow transplant

 If you have a weakened immune system, you may need to take extra precautions to avoid the virus that causes COVID-19.
-Routine doctor appointments may be delayed or happen via phone or video conference.
+Routine health care appointments may be delayed or happen via phone or video conference.
 You may want to have your medications mailed to you, so you don't have to go to the pharmacy.

 Protect yourself; prevent unnecessary risk

 The CDC recommends a COVID-19 vaccine for everyone age 6 months and older.
 The COVID-19 vaccine can lower the risk of death or serious illness caused by COVID-19.
 It lowers the risk for you and it lowers the risk that you may spread it to people around you.